tkdhss111/fortran-file/README.md

 - Wrapper functions of system operation commands

 - Manipulate file or directory with the commands:\
-touch, cp, mv, rm, mkdir, rmdir, cldir, print and find_files
+touch, cp, mv, rm, mkdir, rmdir, cldir, print and find

 ## file_ty